 TO EAT | RECIPE

-So I was looking for a recipe to be able to use some of my harvests.
-This – slightly changed – recipe for a Tian comes from Rachel Khoo’s book “My Little French Kitchen” and is perfect to get rid of some vegetables.
+So I was looking for a recipe so that I could use some of my harvests.
+This – slightly changed – recipe for a Tian comes from Rachel Khoo’s book “My Little French Kitchen” and is perfect for getting rid of some vegetables.
 It goes wonderfully with a piece of meat from the barbeque or some fish.

 Preparation time: 30 minutes